 - Regularly starting a new hobby or buying a new gadget because of the associated novelty, just to abandon it after a few days;

-- Being unable to wait or to delay gratification, because of abnormal activation in the reward pathway of the brain;
+- Unable to wait or to delay gratification, because of abnormal activation in the reward pathway of the brain;

 - Habitually leaving tasks or assignments to the last minute, because of a lack of self-discipline;

-- Prioritizing unimportant tasks that seem more appealing than the urgent ones, in order to avoid having to do the urgent, boring task;
+- Prioritizing unimportant tasks that seem more appealing than the urgent ones, in order to avoid having to do urgent, boring tasks;

 - Being unable to sit still or focus on tasks for long periods of time; and

-- Experiencing regular mood swings and extremes, because of emotional instability associated with ADHD.
+- Experiencing regular mood swings and extremes due to emotional instability associated with ADHD.

 How is ADHD diagnosed?

 Currently, there is no single test that can be used to diagnose ADHD in children and adults.
 It is diagnosed after a person has shown some or all of the symptoms of ADHD regularly for more than six months.
 In addition, symptoms must be present in more than one setting and have been present since the age of 12.
 Click here to find out more.

 While there is currently no cure for the condition, ADHD can be treated effectively, both in children and adults.
 MyADHD explains that a comprehensive, collaborative treatment plan should be developed for each individual, in order to best manage their condition.
 Pharmacotherapy has proven to be effective when used in conjunction with behavioral therapy and psychotherapy.
 The key symptoms of ADHD can be improved with specific licensed medication; in South Africa this includes methylphenidate and atomoxetine.